 Types Of Catheters Available

-Catheter Self-Cath® Straight Tip These are the traditional intermittent catheter and most are designed to be washed and reused.
-They come in a variety of sizes and made in several materials including silicone, PVC, silver or stainless steel.
+Self-Cath® Straight Tip Catheter 10 Inch These are the traditional intermittent catheter and most are designed to be washed and reused.
+They come in a variety of sizes and are made in several materials including silicone, PVC, silver, and stainless steel.
 Silver or stainless steel rigid catheters are only suitable for women due to the length of the urethra.
-These are less commonly used now due to being a little more time consuming and needing to be clean and lubricate the tubes prior to use.

 It is very important to wash your hands before touching or inserting the catheter – you may choose to use a fresh baby wipe if there is no wash hand basin in the toilet.